Dre Campbell Farm

 Composting sounds like something you need a big backyard for, but that’s not true at all.
 You can compost right inside your home, even in a small apartment, without dealing with bad smells or annoying bugs.

 Composting indoors helps cut food waste.
 It also makes rich soil amendments for your houseplants and supports a more sustainable lifestyle.
-The key is knowing how to do it the right way.
+The key is knowing how to do it right.

 This is a beginner composting guide that you can follow.